kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/database/relational_model.md

 * Relational Query Languages
 * The Relational Algebra

-## Example of an Instructor Relation
+## Example of an Instructor Model

 ![relation](../../../images/database/relation.png)

-Order of tuples is irrelevant (tuples may be stored in an arbitrary order)
+> Order of tuples is irrelevant (tuples may be stored in an arbitrary order)

 ## Relation Schema and Instance